-Woman&home reader, Denise Palmer-Davies, 40, from Surrey came to regret her sun loving youth: “I would apply oil without using SPF”
+Woman&home reader Denise Palmer-Davies, 42, from Surrey, came to regret her sun-loving youth when she would apply oil without using SPF.

 “About four years ago, I noticed I had a small, flat mole on my back which kept on growing.
 After about a year, I went to see my GP, but I was told it was nothing.
 I went back again after having my second child as it had grown significantly, but was told it was a skin infection.
 I then asked a friend, a skin specialist, to take a look and he told me to see my GP again.